eChook/documentation/required-components-bom/README.md

 Greenpower sell an eChook Nano kit that contains all the hardware and sensors needed to get eChook telemetry running on a Greenpower car.
 The Android App and Live Data website are free to use, no kit purchase necessary.

+## Choose your kit path first

+The setup flow is different between the current and legacy kits:

+* **V2 (current):** The main eChook Nano board is pre-assembled.
+Follow the V2 build and setup path.
+* **V1.x (legacy):** The main eChook Nano board is a full DIY build.
+Follow the V1.x build and setup path.

+If you are not sure which version you have, check [Versions](versions.md).

 ### eChook Nano V2 SMD